 Q: What exam preparation materials should I use to prepare for the C.P.M. or A.P.P.
 Exam?

 A: While ISM does not make recommendations on which study materials you should buy, the C.P.M./A.P.P.
 Study Guide and C.P.M./A.P.P.
-Diagnostic Kit are our best-selling study aids.
+Diagnostic Practice Exam are our best-selling study aids.

 The Study Guide offers information on test specifications, examples of the testing format and question styles.
 It includes a general overview of the exam, the material covered and recommendations for further study.

-The Diagnostic Kit provides a full-length practice exam complete with a grading scale, correct answers and answer explanations.
+The Diagnostic Practice Exam provides a full-length practice exam complete with a grading scale, correct answers and answer explanations.

 Neither of these books is intended to be the only study material you use.
 Supplements to these may include any books you have from previous schooling or perhaps one of the many publications available through ISM.
 The knowledge that you bring to the exam as well as your ability to perform on a multiple-choice, standardized computer-based exam all play a factor in your grade.